 This homemade hot chocolate mix makes a rich, indulgent, chocolaty treat.
 It is SO easy to make, let me show you how to make it along with 4 flavor variations!

 This recipe is a fabulous base for flavored hot chocolate mixes.
-To make different flavored hot chocolate mixes follow the base recipe and add in the additional ingredients below just before processing.
+To make different flavored hot chocolate mixes, follow the base recipe and add the additional ingredients below just before processing.

 - MINT: omit the vanilla and use 1 teaspoon of mint extract instead.

 - MALTED: omit the nonfat dry milk powder and use 1/2 cup of malted milk powder instead.

 - MEXICAN: add 1 teaspoon ground cinnamon and 3/4 teaspoon ancho chile powder.

 - Use the best quality chocolate that you can afford.
 High-quality chocolate enhances the quality and intensity of the hot chocolate.

 - I used all Ghirardelli chocolate products for this homemade mix recipe.

 - This mix will keep, in an air-tight container at room temperature, for up to 2 months.